newslynx/docs/api.rst

 * ``content_item_ids`` - An array of content items to associate with this event.
 * ``links`` - An array of links you'd like to include when checking for matching Content Items

-*Links*

-While you can explicitly set ``content_item_ids`` and ``links``, this method will also parse out all urls from the Event's ``body``, ``title``, and ``description`` and attempt to reconcile these with your organization's Content Items.
-Through this process, all short_urls will be unshortened and links will be canonicalized according to NewsLynx's standards.
-In practice this means that Recipes that create Events don't need to worry too much about extracting links as this process will be handled by this method.

 *Source IDs*

 If you're creating an event that's associated with a ``recipe_id``, it's also imperative that you pass in a ``source_id``.
-We use this field to ensure that no duplicate events are created and also to make sure that Events that have been previously ``deleted`` are not re-created by a recipe which polls a data source.
-If you include a ``recipe_id`` in the post of the body, the ``source_id`` you pass in will be prefixed by the slug of this Recipe to ensure that events created by recipes which generate similar source_ids do not conflict.
+We use this field to ensure that no duplicate events are created and also to make sure that Events that have been previously ``deleted`` are not re-created by a recipe which is continuously polling a data source.
+If you include a ``recipe_id`` as a query string, the ``source_id`` you pass in will be prefixed by the ``slug`` of this Recipe to ensure that events created by recipes which generate similar source_ids do not conflict.

 *Dates*

 If you wish to specify a ``created`` for an event, just pass it in as `ISO 8601`_ date string.
 If you include a UTC-Offset, it will be properly convered to UTC.
 Otherwise it will be assumed to be UTC.
-If you don't pass in a ``created`` field, it will be set as the time the Event was created.
+If you don't pass in a ``created`` field, it will be set as the time the Event was ingested.

 *Provenance*